While roses are so red,

 And hide her away in a shroud.

-We are busy working to bring Christina Rossetti's "Beauty is Vain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Beauty is Vain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Beauty is Vain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.